International Institute of Information Technology Bangalore

-The International Institute of Information Technology Bangalore (abbreviated IIIT Bangalore or IIITB) is a premier research deemed university in Bangalore, India.
-The institute is a registered not-for-profit society funded jointly by the Government of Karnataka and the IT industry under a public-private partnership model.
-IIIT Bangalore is managed by a governing Body with Kris Gopalakrishnan, co-founder, Infosys, as the chairperson.
+The International Institute of Information Technology Bangalore (abbreviated IIIT Bangalore or IIITB) is a research deemed university located in Electronics City, Bangalore, India.
+It is a registered not-for-profit society and one of three autonomous "International" IIITs in India — alongside IIIT Hyderabad ,IIIT Delhi and ,LNMIIT Jaipur — that operate independently of the standard government-funded or Public-Private Partnership (PPP) model used by other IIITs.
+As of 2024, the institute is self-funded through research, innovation, and internally generated revenues, and receives no direct government or industry grants.
+It is governed by a Board chaired by Kris Gopalakrishnan, co-founder of Infosys.

 History

-The university was established on 18 September 1998 as the International Institute of Information Technology, with its campus at International Tech Park.
-Professor Sadagopan, who had earlier served at IIT Kanpur and IIM Bangalore became its founding Director.
-It functioned at that location for four years, and relocated to its present campus in Electronic City in August 2003.
-On 4 July 2021, at the 21st convocation of the institute, Professor Sadagopan handed over the responsibility of Director of IIIT Bangalore to his long time colleague Professor Debabrata Das.
+The university was established on 18 September 1998 as the International Institute of Information Technology, with its campus at International Tech Park, Bangalore.
+Prof. S. Sadagopan, who had earlier served at IIT Kanpur and IIM Bangalore, became its founding Director.
+The institute relocated to its present campus in Electronics City in August 2003.
+On 4 July 2021, at the institute's 21st convocation, Prof. Sadagopan handed over the directorship to Prof. Debabrata Das.